Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 Create an Irresistible Offer With an Awesome Lead Magnet

-Remember my earlier example about the organization guide?
-I used an image and a lead magnet to compel visitors to sign up for my email list.
+Remember our earlier example about the organization guide?
+We used an image and a lead magnet to compel visitors to sign up for our email list.

 You can do the same by producing your own lead magnet.